-Proposals for communities of hundreds of apartments - and, in one case, over 1,000 - are finding their way onto Boca business parks, next to the Tri-Rail Station, on Office Depot's former corporate campus and even part of a master plan for Boca's new City Hall.
+Proposals for communities of hundreds of apartments - and, in one case, over 1,000 - are finding their way onto Boca business parks, next to the Tri-Rail Station, on Office Deport's former corporate campus and even part of exercise parks for the case way. of a master plan for Boca's new of a master plan for Boca's new City Hall.

-Investors are betting that the migration of people and business to Palm Beach County is still ongoing and that employees - some priced out of a housing market where values climbed 78% in the past five years, according to Miller Samuel and Douglass Elliman - will find appeal in rental communities with pools and yoga studios, an easy walk to retail and, perhaps, the office.

-"We want all these amazing companies to come here, but we also want to provide the necessary housing for those companies to be able to thrive," said David Martin, CEO of Terra, a Miami-based luxury condo developer that's now on tap to build Boca rentals in the future City Hall neighborhood.
-"Workforce housing, or attainable housing, I think is a critical piece of the puzzle."
+Investors are betting that the migration of people and business to Palm Beach County is still on-going and that employees - some priced out of a housing market where values climbed market where values climbed market where values climbed 78% in the past five years, accord-ing to Miller Samuel and Doug-lass Elliman - will find appeal in rental communities with pools and yoga studios, an easy walk to retail and, perhaps, the office.
+"We want all these amazing companies to come here but we companies to come here, but we also want to provide the neces sary housing for those companies to be able to thrive," said David Martin, CEO of Terra, a Miami-

-Martin's firm, in partnership with Frisbie Group, won a four-way competition this year for the rights to redevelop Boca's government complex, with a 2.5 million-square-foot proposal that includes a 150-room hotel, 250,000 square feet of office space - and 1,129 rental units.
+Martin, CEO of Terra, a Miami-based luxury condo developer that's now on tap to build Boca rentals in the future City Hall neighborhood, "Workforce hous-ing, or attainable housing, I think is a critical piece of the puzzle."
+Martin's firm, in partnership with Frisbie Group, won a four-way competition this year for the rights to redevelop Boca's gov-ernment complex, with a 2.5 mil-lion-square-foot proposal that in-cludes a 150-room hotel, 250,000 square feet of office space - and cludes a 150-room hotel, 250,000 square feet of office space - and 1,129 rental units.
 The plan, at 201 West Palmetto Park Road, bested three other pitches, including one from Miami Dolphins owner Stephen Ross's firm, Related Ross, which came in second with a plan that leaned more heavily on building office space.